 c.
 Private and/or corporate businesses may not use Texas Tech's registered trademarks in the sale of commercial products or advertising.
 University indicia cannot be incorporated into off-campus business telephone numbers, internet addresses, or internet domain names.

 d.
 The university does not permit the use of its identifying graphics by any other institution or business.

 f.
-Private and/or corporate businesses or organizations may not use the trademarks of the university in any type of advertisements, on Web sites, or on banners, etc., without written permission from the Director of Digital Media, Trademark Licensing, & Special Projects.
+Private and/or corporate businesses or organizations may not use the trademarks of the university in any type of advertisements, on websites, or on banners, etc., without written permission from the Director of Digital Media, Trademark Licensing, and Special Projects.

 i.
-Individuals or private and/or corporate businesses may not use university trademarks on a Web site without written permission from the Director of Digital Media, Trademark Licensing, & Special Projects.
+Individuals or private and/or corporate businesses may not use university trademarks on a website without written permission from the Director of Digital Media, Trademark Licensing, and Special Projects.
 If approved, the university will provide a disclaimer that must be used on the site.

 o.
 Rights fees and royalties may be assessed for the use of the university trademarks in all instances.